onepub-dev/nginx-le/cli/README.md

 ### update-dcli
-The optonal flag `--update-dcli` causes the build to pull the latest version of dart/dcli rather than using the docker cache instance.
+The optional flag `--update-dcli` causes the build to pull the latest version of dart/dcli rather than using the docker cache instance.

 You only need to add this switch if you have an existing build and you need to update the dcli/dart version.